(This group does not meet during the Spring and Summer semester. )

 During the Fall & Winter semesters we meet weekly.
 WEDNESDAYS @ 5:00PM in 347 Student Center.
 Check the calender for room locations.

 Coming Out is a lifelong, continuous process.
-This group welcomes gay, lesbian, bisexual, transgender and questioning people to come together and discuss issues regarding coming out, being out, sexuality, identity and other topics.
-This group will foster a safe space where people can verbalize their concerns about the process of coming out and being out.
+This group welcomes gay, lesbian, bisexual, transgender, queer, and questioning people to come together and discuss issues regarding coming out, being out, sexuality, identity and other topics.
+This group will foster a safe space where students can discuss navigating the college campus as an LGBTQ identified person.

 This is a drop-in group - there is no need to call ahead.